DataEdgeSystems/ScalaAndSparkExperiments/README.md

-# Spark Solutions (SPARK 2.1)
+# Scala and Spark (2.1) Experiments

-Code snippets of SPARK Scala code.
+Code snippets of Scala and Spark code (on community editon of Databricks).

 ## ReturnCalculation.scala